owiber/postMessageChannel/README.md

 Cross-domain channel communication.
 Provides similar functionality to [pmrpc](https://github.com/izuzak/pmrpc) and [jschannel](https://github.com/mozilla/jschannel) but with an alternative API.

 postMessageChannel allows you to setup a channel between two frames.
 You may then send data to functions of the other frame and receive data back.
-A scope is defined for a channel so that multiple channels may exist on a page and not conflict.
+An ID is defined for a channel so that multiple channels may exist on a page and not conflict.

 ## Examples